Jimako-e107-themes/Rideblue-e107-theme/README.md

+# RideBlue3
+RideBlue theme by veskoto with e107 Bootstrap 5 for only 2.3.1 core version.

+## Demo site:
+https://www.e107sk.com/bootstrap/rideblue/

+This theme is not recommended to use on live site.

 # RideBlue2
 RideBlue theme by veskoto with e107 Bootstrap version 2.2.0 for 2.3.1 core version.

-## Demo site:
-https://www.e107sk.com/bootstrap/rideblue/

 ## Donate with [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FKG5N3F6QL99J)